Matthysse back, to fight on Canelo-Chavez card

-Matthysse, who is moving up from the junior welterweight division to welterweight, will take on an opponent to be determined in one of the fights that will be televised on the HBO PPV card.
+Matthysse, who is moving up from the junior welterweight division to welterweight, will take on an opponent to be determined.
+The fight card will take place May 6 at T-Mobile Arena and will be televised on HBO Pay-Per-View.

 "Matthysse is definitely going to be on the undercard.
 He's making his comeback.
 He's had his break," Gomez said.

-The 34-year-old Matthysse (37-4, 34 KOs), a former interim junior welterweight titleholder, has been out of action since October 2015 because of an eye injury he suffered in a 10th-round knockout loss to Viktor Postol in a vacant junior welterweight world title fight.
+Matthysse (37-4, 34 KOs) is a former interim junior welterweight titleholder.
+He has been out of action since October 2015 because of an eye injury suffered during a 10th-round knockout loss to Viktor Postol in a vacant junior welterweight world title fight.

 "His eye needed to get better.
 He had the fracture, but he's been cleared," Gomez said.
 "He's looking good, he's feeling good and he's been training.
 He's anxious to fight again."

-The rest of the card is not set yet but one of the fighters Gomez said could appear, depending on the matchup, is welterweight contender Sadam Ali (24-1, 14 KOs), the 2008 U.S. Olympian from New York.
-Ali, 28, has won his last two fights since suffering his only defeat, a ninth-round knockout to Jessie Vargas for a vacant welterweight world title 11 months ago.
+The rest of the card is not set, but one of the fighters Gomez said could appear, depending on the matchup, is welterweight contender Sadam Ali (24-1, 14 KOs), the 2008 U.S. Olympian from New York.
+Ali, 28, has won his past two fights since suffering his only defeat, a ninth-round knockout to Jessie Vargas for a vacant welterweight world title 11 months ago.